 How Can You Qualify for the FCDP?

-- You or your parents have performed migrant or seasonal farm work within the past 24 months.
+- You, your parents, or spouse have performed migrant or seasonal farm work within the past 24 months.

 - You, your parents, or your spouse have received at least 50 percent of your total earned income from farm work within the past 24 months.